-- Automated build system.
+- Popular Java projects.
+To obtain popular Java projects, our infrastructure chooses projects with at least 100 GitHub stars. - Automated build system.
 Our infrastructure requires a standardized API to automatically resolve library dependencies, compile target projects, and run test cases.
-The current implementation supports Maven [39], a popular build system used in Java, but could be easily extended to support other build systems such as Graddle. - Compilable.
+The current implementation supports Maven [42], a popular build system used in Java, but could be easily extended to support other build systems such as Gradle. - Compilable.
 After downloading those projects, we exclude those that induce build failures in our environment (an Amazon r5.xlarge instance with Ubuntu 18.04 and JDK 1.8.0), due to specific hardware or library configurations. - Executable tests.
 We rely on test cases to evaluate to what extent debloated software preserves its original behavior.
 Therefore, after compiling a project, our infrastructure runs the Maven test command and parses generated test reports to identify the number of test cases and test failures.
 Projects with no test or any test failure are excluded. - No JVM verification errors.
 Note that, when Soot writes code from its intermediate language, Jimple, back to bytecode, it automatically applies several optimizations such as constant pool compression.
 Therefore, we first pre-process all Java bytecode using Soot to fairly measure code size reduction achieved by JSHRINK.
-In this preprocessing step, fatal JVM verification errors could occur in some Java projects.
+In this pre-processing step, fatal JVM verification errors could occur in some Java projects.
 We discard those projects due to JVM verification errors. - No Timeout.
 Our infrastructure enforces a timeout constraint on the profile-augmented static analysis, since generating call graphs for some projects may take an excessively long time.
 We set this timeout to 10 hours.

-Stars Tests Libs SLOC (App Only) Size (KB: App+Libs) 3
+Stars Tests Libs SLOC (App Only) Size (KB: App+Libs) 1

 Max 16,209 1,081 69 99,779 114,312

 Min 188 1 0 328 30

 Mean 3,135 237 15 14,729 15,734

 Median 2,000 60 9 5,863 3,193

 Total 69189 5213 332 324,035 346,160

 SD 3,595 370 17 22,288 30,766